-Baseball Windup and Stretch
+Baseball Windup And Stretch Pitching

 The motion a pitcher goes through in the process of throwing a pitch is called a delivery.
 Each delivery begins with the pitcher being in one of two positions, which we will learn about in this tutorial.

 Windup Pitching Position

 The windup position is most often used when there are no runners on base.
 Since it takes longer than the set position, using the windup when there are runners on base would give more time for the runners to steal a base.

 When a pitcher is in the windup position, he begins with his feet touching the pitcher's rubber, and both his shoulders and his feet facing the batter.